 DescriptionAlex the Allegator 2 is a simple board game that can be played against the computer or a friend.
-This fully functional game was the author's contribution to Allegro Speedhack 2001.
 At first glance the game appears to be an Othello clone, two players take turns placing colored tiles on an 8x8 board.
 Beyond that the rules and objectives differ.

 The objective is to end the game with the highest score once either opponent has cleared all their tiles.
 Each turn a player may either place one of their colored tiles or slide any row/column by one unit.
 The row/column may not be moved again for one turn.
 When a group of four tiles forming a square is made, they are cleared from the board.
 If a player manages to remove 6 tiles in a rectangle they are awarded a special yellow tile which acts as a wild card allowing a square to be completed for any color.
-To make things even more interesting gray tiles will periodically appear on the board at random unfilled spots; a gray tile can only be removed with 3 yellow tiles although it's unlikely a player will use them in this way.
+Gray tiles will periodically appear on the board at random unfilled spots; a gray tile can only be removed with 3 yellow tiles.

 Part of the Following Groups

 There are no reviews for this game.